t7reyeslua/TimelapsePi/README.md

 - You can check the content of the scripts for further explanations
 - This is a very quick and dirty implementation
-- You can also create a cron task to stark the `do_timelapse.sh` on bootup.
+- You can also create a cron task to start the `do_timelapse.sh` on bootup.
+- [This] (https://www.raspberrypi.org/learning/timelapse-setup/worksheet/) is another guide with a very similar approach.